indadev/rockPaperScissors/README.md

 There is a part where we show the results table with 3 columns (Player 1, Player 2 and Winner)

-Between controls and players results there is a part where we show all the historic totals.
+Between controls and player's results, there is a part where we show all the historic totals.

 * All rounds
 * Player 1 wins